 Commissions on our Nu Skin and Pharmanex products can reach approximately 58% of an individual product's wholesale price.
 However, on a global basis, commissions on these products have averaged approximately 40% to 43% of product revenue over the past ten years.
 We believe that our commission payout as a percentage of total sales is among the most generous paid by major direct selling companies.
 Commissions are paid on the sales of Big Planet products and services as a percentage of our gross margins on those products.
-For Big Planet products and services purchased directly from our third party vendors by our distributors or customers, the commission is based on the total commission Big Planet products and services are less as a percentage of revenue than for our Nu Skin and Pharmanex products.
+For Big Planet products and services are less as a percentage of revenue than for our Nu Skin and Pharmanex products.